Russ Harvey Consulting - Computer and Internet Services

 You need to be running security (antivirus) software on your Mac.
 The effectiveness of security programs varies.
 Not all products are as effective.

-I continue to use Kaspersky Total Security on my Mac (and now on my PCs).
+I use Kaspersky Total Security on my Mac (and now on my PCs).

 Firewall